LATEST NEWS: IPe has been working with the Planning Advisory Service (PAS) to produce two new Local Plan publications

 IPe has provided local plan support to over 60 local authorities and will be pleased to advise you on any aspects of progressing your plan.
+We are continuing to work with authorities under the current COVID-19 restrictions utilising video and telephone conferencing,

-We are committed to the plan led system and passionate about getting effective plans in place at the earliest opportunity.
+The IPe team is committed to the plan led system and passionate about getting effective plans in place at the earliest opportunity.
 The IPe team has worked at the most senior examining level in the local plans system since the Planning and Compulsory Purchase Act 2004 was put in place.
 We have extensive knowledge around implementing the Localism Act 2011 and the NPPF and in depth and direct experience of how Inspectors will approach the most difficult aspects of plan examinations.

 NPPF (2019) Challenges and the Duty to Co-operate